12 Cordyceps Benefits

 12. May Respiratory Function

 In traditional Chinese medicine, Cordyceps have been taken to ease respiratory issues.
 This mushroom has been used as a cough suppressant, asthma support, and a variety of other respiratory-related challenges.
-Cordyceps can help relax your bronchial walls, which eases respiration, in addition to promoting how effectively your body uses oxygen.
+Cordyceps can help relax your bronchial walls, which eases respiration, in addition to assisting your body with using oxygen more effectively.

 What Are the Side Effects of Cordyceps?